 Travellers also have cover for their equipment if it is lost, stolen or damaged during their trip.
 This also includes hiring replacement equipment for the rest of your trip or until your original equipment is returned.

 Avalanche cover is also included in the policy, which covers reasonable additional travel and accommodation expenses if your transfer from your result is delayed because of an avalanche.

 Your ski lift pass is also protected if it is lost or stolen, or if you are certified by a medical practitioner as being unable to use the facilities at your resort because of an illness or injury.
 This also includes unused portion of your ski school and equipment hire costs if you are no longer able to use them.

 Protection for piste closures means that you can get compensation if pistes in your resort are closed because of a lack of snow or adverse weather conditions.

-You will also be able to receive some cover for physiotherapy costs in your country of residence if you suffer an accidental injury during your trip that is the result of an insured accident.
+If you have Gold cover you will also be able to receive some cover for physiotherapy costs in your country of residence, if you suffer an accidental injury during your trip that is the result of an insured accident.